C Compiler

 make compile-c-baremetal file=demo/mandelbrot

-# Compile and run BDOS
+# Compile and run the kernel

-make run-bdos
+make run-kernel

 # Compile a userBDOS program